-- 9.1 Hinds County denies that Henley-Young has failed to provide proper meals and snacks to youth.
+9.1 Hinds County denies that Henley-Young has failed to provide proper meals and snacks to youth.
 The parties agree, however, that henceforth: Youth shall be provided three meals and a snack daily.
-If a youth misses a meal because he or she is attending court, or some other appointment, he or she shall receive the missed meal upon his or her return to detention. - 9.2 All meals and snacks served to youth at Henley-Young shall, at a minimum, comply with the nutrition guidelines set forth in the United States Department of Agriculture's School Meals Program standards. - 9.3 Youth shall be provided access to drinking water throughout the day.
+If a youth misses a meal because he or she is attending court, or some other appointment, he or she shall receive the missed meal upon his or her return to detention.

+- 9.2 All meals and snacks served to youth at Henley-Young shall, at a minimum, comply with the nutrition guidelines set forth in the United States Department of Agriculture's School Meals Program standards. - 9.3 Provide Drinking Water Throughout the Day: Eliminated by agreement of the parties in March 2018.